 - 2 tablespoon coconut sugar, or brown sugar or Golden Monkfruit

 - 1 tablespoon butter or oil for greasing the slow cooker bowl

 - Prepare the bread.
 Either cut a 14 oz. loaf of bread into cubes or tear it into rough pieces.
 Leave the crusts on.
 Toast the cubes on a baking sheet in a 300°F. oven for 10-15 minutes.
 The bread should be slightly crisp on the edges, but soft inside.

 - Thoroughly grease the inside of a slow cooker bowl with butter or oil to prevent sticking.

 - Divide the bread pieces in half.
-Form a layer with half the bread and half the lemon zest, then repeat with the remaining bread and zest.
+Form a layer with half the bread, half the blueberries and half the lemon zest, then repeat with the remaining bread, blueberries and zest.

 - In a blender or bowl, thoroughly combine the eggs, half-and-half, maple syrup, cinnamon and vanilla extract.
 Pour this custard mixture over the bread in the slow cooker bowl.